howdyai/botkit-starter-web/docs/botkit_chat_server.md

 # Botkit Anywhere Chat Server

+In order for users to talk to your bot, the messages have to be sent to and received from the bot application.
+In traditional chat environments, the sending and receiving is done by an external chat service - like Slack, Facebook Messenger, or in the good ol' days, an IRC server.

+Botkit now includes a built-in chat server, so that messages can be sent and received directly to the bot application without relying on a third-party.
+The server can be used in two ways: with real-time websocket connections, or with traditional http webhooks.

 ## Using Websockets

-The best way to connect to your bot is via websockets, which enables real-time two-way delivery of messages.
+The best way to connect to your bot is using websockets, which enables real-time two-way delivery of messages.
 Websocket connections remain open, which allows the bot to send multiple messages in sequence, or take longer than usual to process a request before sending a response.

+[The bundled web chat client](botkit_chat_widget.md) is configured to use websockets by default, and handles all of the complexity of managing the connection, including gracefully handling disconnects and reconnects that may occur.
+See [connection events below](#connection-events).

+The websocket server accepts connections at the root URL of your Botkit application.
+If your application is served over SSL, the url will be `wss://<my_bot_url>`.
+Otherwise, use the unencrypted url at `ws://<my_bot_url>`

 ## Using Webhooks